 Size and location

 Concealed cisterns are only going to be an option if you have the space.
-If using in a partition, check the height and depth of your partition carefully against the array of concealed cistern sizes available.
+If using in a partition, check the height and depth of it carefully against the array of concealed cistern sizes available.

-Remember that concealed cisterns are only viable for a back-to-wall pan which makes them the only real option for a back to wall or wall hung toilet.
+Remember that concealed cisterns are only viable for a back to wall pan which makes them the only real option for a back to wall or wall hung toilet.
 If you are looking to install a back to wall toilet with furniture unit, your concealed cistern should fit neatly inside.

-A wall hung toilet, such as this one from our Verso suite, looks clean and stylish, with your cistern concealed behind a partition wall
+A wall hung toilet, such as this one from the Cooper collection, looks clean and stylish, with your cistern concealed behind a partition wall

 Valves and access